Don't just ask, ask to ask

 Foobar123:

-..which is just lazy.
-If you're not willing to do the work to solve your problem, why should we?
+..which is just rude.
+If you're not willing to ask for permission to speak first, why should we listen?

-The solution is not to just ask, but ask to ask.
-Someone who is idling on the channel and only every now and then glances what's going on is unlikely to answer to your "just asking" question, but your inquiry into people's presence in the channel may pique their interest and get them to answer.
+The solution is not to just ask, but to ask to ask.
+Someone who is idling on the channel and only every now and then glances what's going on needs to be properly coaxed into a conversation.
+A vague, mysterious query about their credentials will pique their pride and get them to answer.

 So, to summarize, don't ask "How do I do [problem] with Java and [other relevant info]?", but rather ask "Any Java experts around?"